 - suicidal thoughts

 Children and younger people using the medication are particularly at risk of these side effects.
-In March 2020, the FDA strengthened their warning about the adverse effects.
+In March 2020, the

 The FDA also caution people not to stop taking Singulair without first discussing this with their healthcare provider.